 Public events and activities organised by us are to be postponed until further notice.

-Our children’s play areas, outdoor gym equipment and trim trails have reopened.
+Our children’s play areas and trim trails are open.
 We ask that visitors adhere to social distancing guidelines, wash their hands or use hand sanitiser before and after they use play equipment.
 Place your litter in bins provided.
 If bins are full take your litter home with you.

-Mansfield District Leisure Trust reopened their indoor venues on 25 July except River Maun Recreation Centre.
-Please check the venues' websites for information about activities that are available: Water Meadows, Rebecca Adlington Swimming Centre, River Maun Recreation Centre and Oak Tree Leisure Centre.
+Leisure centres - Please check the venues' websites for information about activities that are available: Water Meadows, Rebecca Adlington Swimming Centre, River Maun Recreation Centre and Oak Tree Leisure Centre.
 Please visit the Mansfield District Leisure Trust website (opens in new window) for answers to any questions about membership payments and tips on staying active.

 Town centres and parking

 Walkden Street car park is closed.
-The Four Seasons Shopping Centre multi-storey car park and all surface council car parks in the district are open and fees are half price until 31 December 2020.
-For car parking fees, please visit our parking page.
+The Four Seasons Shopping Centre multi-storey car park and all surface council car parks in the district are open.
+View parking fees on our parking page.

 The Shopmobility service has reopened in a shop unit in the Four Seasons Shopping Centre.
 For information about the service, visit our Shopmobility page.

 Public toilets at the Four Seasons shopping centre are open from 9am to 5pm (Monday to Saturday) and 10am to 4pm (Sunday).
-The facilities at the Old Town Hall have remained closed due to ongoing renovation work at the premises.
 Facilities have also been kept open and free to use at Rose Lane, Mansfield Woodhouse and High Street, Warsop from 8am to 4pm, Monday to Saturday.

-Mansfield Market is open with social distancing measures in place, which will remain under constant review.
+Mansfield Market is open with essential retailers only and with social distancing measures in place, which will remain under constant review.